StaggeringlyPurple/Beastly-Buggers/Items.md

 You can create a **Beetle Cleaver** by crafting a sword with Beetle Horn Fragments instead of a material and adding an extra Beetle Horn
 Fragment off to the side.
 It deals seventeen damage (8.5 hearts) on it's own, but can be enchanted with Sharpness (and other sword-applicable enchantments).
 If you have a Strength II potion and your Beetle Cleaver is enchanted with Sharpness V, you can deal THIRTY-SEVEN POINT FIVE damage (actually just 37 because you can't deal half a damage point) in one hit (I think my math is right :P).
-If you have Bane of Arthropods or Smite, that number goes up even higher (when used onn the correct mob).
+If you have Bane of Arthropods or Smite, that number goes up even higher (when used on the correct mob).

+A **Scorpion Whip** is a new combat weapon crafted with a Stick, String, and a Scorpion Projectile Barb.

 **Homing Arrows** are exactly what they sound like.
 You shoot it out of a Bow or Crossbow, and it locates nearby hostile entities and players (not including the shooter) and steers itself towards them.
 Craft them like an arrow but with a Buzzblade Stinger Barb instead of Flint and a Buzzblade Wing instead of a Feather